open-lab-app/open-lap-api/README.md

         ],
         "summary": "Update a post by ID",
         "operationId": "updatePostById",
-        "description": "Allows updating a post by passing the\nid as part of the path", "consumes": [
+        "description": "Allows updating a post by passing the\nid as part of the path\n", "consumes": [
           "application/json"
         ],